-Based on the current tax regime, current commodity prices, the Company's tax pools, assumptions of production and capital expenditures, anticipated future net revenue from assumed production and capital expenditures and assumptions regarding the allocation of free cash flow, Paramount forecasts that material Canadian income taxes will not be payable for at least five years.
-Taxable income varies depending on total income and expenses and Paramount's estimate is sensitive to assumptions regarding commodity prices, production, cash from operating activities, capital spending levels, the allocation of free cash flow and acquisition and disposition transactions.
-Changes in these factors could result in the Company paying income taxes earlier than expected.
+Based on the current tax regime, current commodity prices, the Company's tax pools, assumptions of production and capital expenditures, anticipated future net revenue from assumed production and capital expenditures and assumptions regarding the allocation of free cash flow, Paramount forecasts that material Canadian income taxes will not be payable until 2027.
+Taxable income varies depending on total income and expenses and Paramount's estimate is sensitive to assumptions regarding, among other factors, commodity prices, production, cash from operating activities, capital spending levels, the allocation of free cash flow and acquisition and disposition transactions.
+Changes in these and other factors could result in the Company paying income taxes earlier or later than expected.

-Additional information concerning Paramount's tax pools is included in the 2021 Financial Statements and MD&A. Also, see "Risk Factors - Government Regulation".
+Additional information concerning Paramount's tax pools is included in the 2022 Financial Statements and MD&A. Also, see "Risk Factors - Government Regulation and Taxes".